Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-SriLaxmiPrasannaJoginipelli/README.md

     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
 3. Commit and push to your repo so that we can able to see your output

+# Challenges Faced & Solutions

+### 1. JAR file not found - Made sure the right path to the JAR file was used and that the mvn package ran correctly.

+### 2. Output directory already exists - Hadoop fs -rm -r /output was used prior to rerunning the job.

+### 3. File not found in HDFS - File upload was confirmed using Hadoop fs -ls /input/dataset/.